 NOTE: These policies also apply to non-degree-seeking graduate students enrolled in certification programs.

-In circumstances such as illness or personal emergency, a grade of “I” (Incomplete) may be approved by the Dean of Graduate Studies if the student is unable to finish the course requirements by the end of the term but is passing the course.
+In circumstances such as illness or personal emergency, a grade of “I” (Incomplete) may be approved by the Dean of Graduate and Undergraduate Studies if the student is unable to finish the course requirements by the end of the term but is passing the course.
 The outstanding work must be completed as soon as possible but no later than the end of the next semester.
 Students who have received an Incomplete grade must meet the conditions for its removal the semester following the original course enrollment or the date indicated on the official Incomplete card.
 If the Incomplete is not removed by the specified date, the default grade indicated on the Incomplete card will be recorded for the course.
 No more than two Incomplete grades may be received in a given semester, one of which must be removed before the student is allowed to enroll in more courses.
 Instructors must obtain an “Incomplete Grade Request” form from the Registrar’s Office and return it to the Dean of Graduate Studies for approval.